-- Mix the mustard seeds with the salt, water, and cider vinegar in a non-reactive glass dish.
+- Mix the mustard seeds with cider vinegar and water in a non-reactive glass dish.

-- Allow them to ferment at room temperature for 2 days.
+- Allow them to soak and ferment at room temperature for 2 days.

-- After fermenting, add any additional flavours (see the section above for options.)
+- After soaking, add in the salt and any additional flavours (see the section above for options).

 - Using a blender or an immersion blender, grind the seeds to the desired consistency.
 Add water if more liquid is required.
 The exact amount of liquid will depend on how finely ground the mustard is.

 - Store in a glass jar in the refrigerator.
-Allow the mustard to ripen for at least 2 weeks before using.
+Allow the mustard to mellow for at least 2 weeks before using.
 It should last in the fridge for at least 6 months.

-- Mustard seeds will become less spicy over time so leave it to ripen in the fridge until the flavour suits you.
+- The mustard will become less spicy over time so leave it to ripen in the fridge until the flavour suits you.